Volunteer with giant pandas on this incredible project in China, and help to forge a future for these amazing animals.

 Winter: Wintertime can be very chilly indeed, with temperatures dropping to around 5 °C (41 °F) between the months of November and mid-February.
 Much like in summer, however, you may find much of your time spent working indoors, and with less tourists around, this is a great opportunity to sneak a few extra peeks at those pandas!

 A visa is needed for entry into China, and applications must be made in person at a Visa Application Centre as biometric data (such as scanned fingerprints) are necessary.
-Visas for British citizens are priced from £85 (additional fees may apply); you can read more about visa fees and applications here.
+Visas for British citizens are priced from £85 (additional fees may apply); you can read more about visa fees and start an application here.
 If you are not a British citizen, you will either need to speak to your own country’s embassy, or you may be able to find out more information by clicking here.
 Please note that visa applications should be made well in advance of your time on the project.

-The work required during this project is not overly-exerting, but it is advised that all participants have a moderate level of fitness.
+The work required during this project is not overly exerting, but it is advised that all participants have a moderate level of fitness.
 No specific skills or experience are required, just commitment to the project and its aims.
 You must be prepared to work alongside other members of the team.

 The vaccinations required will depend on your medical history.
 We recommend that you consult with your GP regarding your own immunisation needs.
 In conjunction with this, we would recommend that you check Fit for Travel’s website.